kuiruka/CbcTest/README.md

 Known problem
 -------
+There is a problem in SRAM interface.
+- 128th word for readBlock() is always 0.
+This does not affect data with the data format in the beamtest setup.
-IPBus cannot deal with a big data to read at once with readBlock() function in VM v1.1.0 One solution to this is to reduce the # of events to be read at once with GlibReg_user_wb_ttc_fmc_regs.pc_commands.CBC_DATA_PACKET_NUMBER
+- Large data is not read from SRAM with readBlock() function in VM v1.1.0.
+This seems to happen only for VM.
+  One solution to this is to reduce the # of events to be read at once with
+    GlibReg_user_wb_ttc_fmc_regs.pc_commands.CBC_DATA_PACKET_NUMBER
   As small as 10 works.